U.S. immigration law doesn't set a limit on the number of people granted asylum each year, but the president does set a limit on refugees.

 U.S. immigration laws place no limit on the number of people who can be awarded asylum in the United States each year.
 The number of actual asylum grants varies, depending on how many people apply (of their own volition or as a defense to deportation), and how many are successful with their asylum claims.

 Don't be confused by the fact that only a limited number of people can be awarded refugee status each year.
 The U.S. president establishes this annual limit.
-Although the grounds for receiving asylum status and refugee status are the same (per the refugee definition found in § 101(a)(42) of the Immigration and Nationality Act or I.N.A., or 8 U.S.C. § 1101(a)(42)), the procedural requirements are different, and these two categories are treated differently.
+Although the grounds for receiving asylum status and refugee status are the same (per the refugee definition found in § 101(a)(42) of the Immigration and Nationality Act or I.N.A., 8 U.S.C. § 1101(a)(42)), the procedural requirements are different, and these two categories are treated differently.

 See below for further discussion of the distinction between asylum status and refugee status.

 The United States provides refuge to people from other countries who are unable or unwilling to return to those countries because they have either been persecuted in the past or have a "well-founded" fear of future persecution.
 The persecution may have been by either their government or by forces beyond the government's control.
-The basis for the persecution must be either the applicant's race, religion, nationality, political opinion, or membership in a particular social group (or a combination thereof).
+The basis for the persecution must be one of five grounds: either the applicant's race, religion, nationality, political opinion, or membership in a particular social group (or a combination thereof).

 How Many People Usually Get Asylum in the U.S. Each Year?

-The number of asylees tends to run about 25,000 per year.
-To get the latest figures on how many people were awarded asylum as well as refugee status in given years, go to the Department of Homeland Security's website, which includes a page on Immigration Statistics.
+To get the latest figures on how many people were awarded asylum as well as refugee status in particular years, go to the Department of Homeland Security's website, which includes a page on Immigration Statistics.
 Look for the latest "Refugees and Asylees" report.

 How Does Applying for Asylum Differ From Applying for Refugee Status?